waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **`pokedex_gap_analyzer_agent`:** Tested and verified.
 Correctly identified Water/Psychic/Ghost type gaps.
 - **`battle_strategist_agent` & `battle_switch_agent`:** Verified as reliable.
 - **`gym_gauntlet_planner_agent`:** Newly created.
 Must be used to plan the rest of the Cerulean Gym, especially the battle with Misty.

+## V. Post-Misty Strategy & Reflection
+- **Team Balancing is CRITICAL:** The near-loss to Misty was a direct result of having only two viable Pokémon.
+I must train FURYFIST, IGNIS, and my other lower-level Pokémon.
+My next major training session should aim to get at least two more party members close to the current level cap.
+- **Discipline with Agents:** I have the tools to succeed but failed to use them.
+I MUST use the `gym_gauntlet_planner_agent` and `team_composition_advisor_agent` before any future gym challenges.
+No exceptions.